codingMustache/codingMustache/README.md

 ## Joke of the Day

-How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+I boiled a funny bone last night and had a laughing stock

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+What is the code name for the mobile operating system Android 7.0?
- 1. Heat Sink
+ 1. Jelly Bean
- 2. CPU Vent
+ 2. Marshmallow
- 3. Temperature Decipator
+ 3. Nougat
- 4. Heat Vent
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  Nougat
 </details>